-CANADA'S SPORT FOR LIFE: LONG TERM ATHLETE DEVELOPMENT & PHYSICAL LITERACY Rugby Canada is committed to the overall health of its participants and supports Canada's Sport for Life Long Term Athlete Development (LTAD) Pathway and Physical Literacy development.
-Rookie Rugby has integrated both of these initiatives into the resource and overall program.
-LTAD PATHWAY Rookie Rugby is perfect for a wide range of ages and abilities, consisting of skills and games appropriate for all stages of the LTAD pathway.
+Rookie Rugby is perfect for a wide range of ages and abilities, consisting of skills and games appropriate for all stages of the LTD stages.
 The three primary stages that are targeted are the Active Start, FUNdamentals, and Learn to Train because they aim to develop the foundation of skills for individuals preparing to be active later in life.
 Rookie Rugby targets these stages to develop the basic skills needed for athletes preparing to play rugby throughout their lives.

+PHYSICAL LITERACY

-PHYSICAL LITERACY Canada's Sport for Life vision is to help Canadians achieve excellence in sport and remain healthy through physical literacy.
+Canada's Sport for Life vision is to help Canadians achieve excellence in sport and remain healthy through physical literacy.
 Physical literacy is making sure that individuals have the competence, confidence, and motivation to be active.

 Rookie Rugby strives to include physical literacy components within each game and activity.
 These fundamental movements will help participants develop the competence, confidence, and motivation to continue playing rugby and remain active throughout their lives.
 Major movements and skills that participants can expect to master while playing Rookie Rugby are: